MohamedPHP/services/readme.md

 # Developer Notes
 To Understand The Payment Processes [ Profit Distribution System ]  Go To [ app/http/controllers/OrdersController ] at line 33

+to disable the larvel depuger go to config/app.php line 29 and make it false

+# For The Site Schadualing
+for the schadualing i used [fightbulc]https://packagist.org/packages/fightbulc/moment).

 # Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)